Create a social app to log runs with running buddies

 export default DisplayLeaderboardTrigger;

-Run the trigger create command in the terminal again and save the Shortcut URL for this trigger as well:
+Run the trigger create command in the terminal again and save the Shortcut URL for our second link trigger:

 slack trigger create --trigger-def triggers/display_leaderboard_trigger.ts